 If you are injured by a dog, it is important to clean the wound and determine if medical care is necessary.
 Some of the many injuries people suffer because of a dog include torn skin, injuries to tendons and muscles, lasting nerve damage, serious disfiguring scarring, and broken bones.
 Sometimes, being attacked by a dog can impact a person psychologically.
 It is not uncommon for a dog bite or other injury to subject a person to post traumatic stress disorder.

 If your injuries are serious, seek medical attention.
 Doing so can help document some of the facts of your case and help you get the care you need.
 If possible, collect information about the dog owner and the dog itself.
 Name and address of the owner, breed of dog, any history of aggression, and more can help you develop your case.
 If someone saw the attack, speak to them about what they saw and collect their contact information.

-If you need the assistance of a knowledgeable personal injury attorney, contact Siragusa Law Firm, LLC.
+If you need the assistance of a knowledgeable personal injury attorney, contact Siragusa Law Firm.
 You should not take on the burden of a dog bite alone.
 Contact our firm to discuss you legal needs.